MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignmethods.md

 ### -param Methods

 TBD - An ACX_METHOD_ITEM structure that defines a set of TBD TBD and is used to TBD.

-TODO: DocsTeam add link to this structure in AcxRequest header
+TODO: DocsTeam add link to this structure in AcxRequest header when available.

 ### -param MethodsCount